Piiit/postgres/SFSCON15-README.md

 		(2 rows)

-The output above tells us, that the parser accepts the grammar, but the executor does not duplicate the values.
+The output above tells us, that the parser accepts the grammar, but the executor does not duplicate the rows.

-In order to see how the parsetree looks internally we can use the function `pprint` (i.e., pretty-print) that takes PostgreSQL nodes as input and creates a nicely intended tree of its contents.
+In order to see how the parsetree looks internally, we can use the function `pprint` (i.e., pretty-print), that takes PostgreSQL nodes as input and creates a nicely intended tree of its contents.
 A good place to add this function call is the entry point of PostgreSQL query handler, namely `src/backend/tcop/postgres.c`.
 Search for `pg_analyze_and_rewrite` inside